 - Ensure recipients get data at a time and in a place to put that data into action

-After you have defined tiers of response, you need to tell Uptime.com where to send each escalation.
+After you have defined tiers of response, it's necessary to tell Uptime.com where to send each escalation.
 A check may have more than one escalation assigned to it.

 You can escalate a severe outage to a second external data source, such as Slack or your internal dashboard, in case the first outage report delivered via email is missed.